Broad Ing Cottage

 Cottage | 3 bedrooms | sleeps 6

-Broad Ing Cottage is part of a barn conversion of five properties in a courtyard setting on the fringe of the village of Tirril, which nestles on the edge of the Lake District National Park.
+Broad Ing Cottage is situated on the edge of the village of Tirril, which nestles on the fringe of the Lake District National Park close to Ullswater and Penrith.

-The cottage is a 'home from home', is deceptively spacious and is equipped to a very high standard.
-All the rooms are on one level and overlook the pleasant rear garden and open fields.
+All the rooms are on one level and overlook the pleasant rear garden or open fields.
 Being private and peaceful it is a perfect location for relaxing and therefore appeals to both couples and families alike.

 Ullswater Lake with its spectacular views is two miles from the cottage, making it ideally situated for walking and sailing.

-Pub/restaurant - The Queens Head Inn - with log fire and a welcoming atmosphere is a ten minute stroll from the cottage.
+There is a traditional village pub - The Queens Head Inn - with log fire and a welcoming atmosphere.
+It is a five minute walk from the cottage and serves both bar and restaurant food.
+It also has a small shop with limited supplies.

 |Size||Sleeps up to 6, 3 bedrooms|